emberjs/guides/source/localizable/tutorial/ember-data.md

-Currently, our app is using hard-coded data for _rentals_ in the `index` route handler to set the model.
+Currently, our app is using hard-coded data for _rentals_ in the `rentals` route handler to set the model.
 As our application grows, we will want to be able to create new rentals, make updates to them, delete them, and save these changes to a backend server.
 Ember integrates with a data management library called Ember Data to help solve this problem.